Rimsha-Adnan/words-counter-application/README.md

 <ul>

  <li><i>
-<li>Word Count: Counts the total number of words in the input text.</li>
+Word Count: Counts the total number of words in the input text.</li>
 <li>Character Count: Counts the total number of characters in the input text</li>.
 <li>Line Count: Counts the total number of lines in the input text.
 </i></li>